-Later on that evening I begged Madam Pomfrey to release us, and with Luke’s help this time she reluctantly consented.
-We raced out the doors, sprinted down the hall and were close to Dumbledore’s office when I realized I still didn’t know the password.
+So later on that evening I begged Madame Pomfrey to release us, and with Luke’s help this time she reluctantly consented.
+We raced out the doors, sprinted down the hall and were close to Dumbledore’s office when I realised I still didn’t know the password.

 I stopped a few feet away from the office.
 “What’s wrong?”
 Luke asked.